Moldova introduces state of emergency in energy sector | Headlines

 Moldova introduces state of emergency in energy sector

-Gavrilita said the move would allow the government to defer VAT payments for the Moldovagaz company and transfer funds from the state budget to the company which had been intended to compensate the population for high tariffs.
-The government said on Wednesday that Gazprom rejected Moldova's request to reschedule its January gas payment and the small ex-Soviet republic has to find $63 million for the supply.
-Gavrilita said late on Wednesday Moldova would pay its January gas advance to Gazprom on time.
+The new regime will last 60 days.
+Gavrilita said the move would allow the government to defer VAT payments for Moldovagaz and transfer funds from the state budget to the company which had been intended to compensate consumers for high tariffs.

 - Country: